DanielOnwukwe124/Danielonwukwe124.github.io/README.md

 - [Processing](#processing)

-# Project Approach
-To ensure a proper execution of this project, the project was divided into six phases

-- Objectives
-- Preparation
-- Processing
-- Visualization development
-- Analysis
-- Recommendations and conclusion

 # Objectives
-The main objective of this project was to find out the top Youtubers in the Uk in order to determine which is more profitable to run marketing campaigns in 2024.
+The main objective of this project is to find out the top Youtubers in the Uk in order to determine which is best to run marketing campaigns with in 2024.

 ## Questions to answer